fommil/fpmortals/manuscript/under-review.md

 Another advantage of typeclasses is that the association of functionality to data is at compiletime, as opposed to OOP runtime dynamic dispatch.

-For example, whereas the `List` class can only have one implementation of a method, a typeclass method allows us to have a different implementation depending on the `List` contents.
+For example, whereas the `List` class can only have one implementation of a method, a typeclass method allows us to have a different implementation depending on the `List` contents and therefore offload work to compiletime instead of leaving it to runtime.

 ### Syntax